 The InterContinental Chicago was the first hotel in the city to receive an Energy Star rating from the Environmental Protection Agency, thanks to its use of water-conserving toilets and sinks and motion-sensitive thermostats in the guest rooms (which lower the heat or air-conditioning when there's no one inside).

 Then there's the Hotel Felix, the first hotel in the city to be built from the ground up with environmentally sensitive practices in mind.
 Sustainable or recycled materials were used throughout the property, from the flooring to the bedding.
-Guests who arrive in a hybrid car can even park free.

 Note: This information was accurate when it was published, but can change without notice.
 Please be sure to confirm all rates and details directly with the companies in question before planning your trip.